Gynaecological Urgent Suspected Cancer Clinic

 When will I find out my results?

 If possible, we will give you your results on the same day.
-If a biopsy was taken, the results can take up to 3 weeks.
+If a sample of tissue was taken, the results can take up to 3 weeks.

 A member of our team will contact you with your results.
 Please be aware that this may include results that are a cause for concern.